This could work well over a kid’s desk to stash art or homework supplies. OR as a charging station for the family’s mobile devices.

 This DIY project breaks Edna Mode’s #1 fashion rule for superheroes, but I don’t care.
 It’s quick, easy, cute, and it involves zero sewing machines.

-Like 2 Retweet 9 Google +1 0 Pin it 0 Frozen yogurt on a stick!
+Frozen yogurt on a stick!
 I recommend Popsicle sticks (pick them up cheap at the craft or dollar store), but you could also use takeout chopsticks (as pictured here).
 Great way to prolong the life of yogurt nearing its expiration date.
-FOREHEAD SMACK OF BRILLIANCE […]
+FOREHEAD SMACK OF BRILLIANCE to my_dream_future for sharing this on Instagram.
+Thank you!
+What's […]

-Like 13 Retweet 10 Google +1 0 Pin it 0 I'm writing the "Preparing for Baby" chapter in the forthcoming Parent Hacks book (did I mention I'm writing a book?) and it occured to me that some of my future readers may read it while on bed rest.
-Photo credit: Brooklyn Museum Online Collection I'm […]
+I'm writing the "Preparing for Baby" chapter in the forthcoming Parent Hacks book (did I mention I'm writing a book?) and it occured to me that some of my future readers may read it while on bed rest.
+Photo credit: Brooklyn Museum Online Collection I'm doing research into how folks handle bed rest, but (not […]

 Bart King is on my mind for five reasons.
 I saved the best for last.